theNerd247/libstr/README.md

 Patches
 -------
 Patches are found in the patches directory.
 Patches are optional, however they are recomended.
-Make will not automatically install the patches, for now they should be manually installed.
+Make will __NOT__ automatically install the patches, for now they should be manually installed.
 For those who are using the Arch Linux AUR PKGBUILD for building patches are automatically applied.
+Please note that some patches fix memory leaks and are not soley optimizations and not installing these could result in bad things.

+Patches are for the current library version.
+A new version release will have applied all patches included in the previous version.
+For example: version 3 has 2 patches (a.patch, b.patch).
+These will be located in patches/ dir.
+Then version 4 is released in which a.patch and b.patch will no longer exist because they will have been applied.

+__NOTE:__ If - for whatever reason - patches remain between versions please think twice before applying the patches.

 Building
 --------